Fifth of 10 Reasons I Wrote, “Someone They Can Trust”

 I have a love-hate relationship with my neighborhood, which is also the setting for my new novel.
 We moved here to be near downtown, be near our church, and be present in an urban neighborhood that was struggling.
 We figured that at the very least, we could help by paying city taxes and keeping up a pretty old house.

-The novel I just finished, “Someone They Can Trust” is set in this neighborhood, with characters attending a church there that is grappling with the brokenness of the community.
-It’s good to know that God shows up and does wonderful things even in tough places.
+“Someone They Can Trust” is a book about God showing up and healing people in a challenging neighborhood, because that’s what I’ve experienced here.
+It’s good to know that God does wonderful things even in tough places.
 That’s why I wrote this book.